linsyking/vg151-docs/docs/_sources/mid2/rc_part6.rst.txt

   Effect of :cin:`break` at the end of each case. (usually necessary)

-- Why should for loops be preferred over while loops?
+- Why should :cin:`for` loops be preferred over while loops?

   :cin:`for` loops are easier to write and read, especially when the loop needs a counter.

-- Should global variables be used or not?
+- Should (non-constant) global variables be used or not?

-  No. Global variables are not safe since they can be accessed every where.
+  No. They are not safe since they can be accessed every where.

   They also makes debugging harder because it's difficult to locate where this variable is changed and go wrong.